SowmyaChirrravuri/countries/README.md

 ## Architecture and other technical considerations

 1. Used MVVM architecture
-2. Used Service Locator
+2. Used Service Locator for dependencies
 3. Unit testing with Mockito
-4. Retrofit for networks
+4. Retrofit for networking calls
 5. Kotlin Coroutine
 6. RecyclerView